United Episcopal Catholic Communion, The Solomonic Order of St.Michael the Archangel

 S.O.S.M.A.
 USA, founded by Rev. Archbishop Michael R. Vendegna and Archbishop Matthew J. Rawcliffe, has administrators in various states, including Archbishop Kenneth Torres and Archbishop Cristian Camilo Piedrahita.
 We are part of the United Episcopal Catholic Communion of the Solomonic Order Of Saint Michael The Archangel USA.

 We welcome individuals of all faiths to consider becoming ordained clergy or joining us.
-Contact Archbishop Kenneth Torres, D.D. at +1-(707) 652-8490 for information.
+For information, contact Archbishop Kenneth Torres, D.D., at +1 (707) 652-8490.

-We are not affiliated with the Vatican/Rome, but our recognition is based on "DOMINUS IESUS," Pope John Paul II issued on June 16, 2000.
+We are not affiliated with the Vatican/Rome, but our recognition is based on Pope John Paul II's "DOMINUS IESUS," issued on June 16, 2000.
 The Roman Catholic Church acknowledges our ties through apostolic succession and a valid Eucharist.

 [Link to "DOMINUS IESUS"](https://www.vatican.va/roman_curia/congregations/cfaith/documents/rc_con_cfaith_doc_20000806_dominus-iesus_en.html)